 All grades for noncredit students are either Successfully Completed (SC) or Not Successfully Completed (NC).
 This grading criterion is used for all assignments and the final course grade

-5 successfully completed courses
+5 successfully completed (SC) online courses (Certificate Completion Plan)

 - TP5005 Spiritual Crisis